pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

 ```

 Save the file, then go back to the **Web** tab and hit the **Reload** button.
-Now when you click on the link to your site, instead of a generic coming soon page, you will be able to see a response by your Django code.
-This page is live and on the Internet!
-You can also click to the access log, server log and error logs from your web tab to debug any errors.
+Now instead of the django dev server running on your own machine, you have a django site live and on the Internet, at *yourusername.pythonanywhere.com*.
+Try clicking the link to see it now.

 ***--&gt; Whenever you make changes to files in your django project, you'll need to hit "Reload" on the web tab to publish them and make them live on the actual site.***

-####Disallowed Host
+#### DisallowedHost

-Without making any changes, you will see an error page (`Invalid HTTP_HOST header`) instead of the Django welcome page.
+If you try and click through to yoru site now, you will see an error page (`Invalid HTTP_HOST header`) instead of the Django welcome page.
 This is because your page is on the internet, and is access via the url/domain that you just setup (eg. `myusername.pythonanywhere.com`) is different from running a server locally and accessing it locally.

 You will need to tell Django what site it's processing requests for by going to
-the **Files** tab, and editing `settings.py`.
+the **Files** tab, and editing `mysite/settings.py`.
 Find `ALLOWED_HOSTS` in
 `settings.py` and editing it like this:

     :::python
-    ALLOWED_HOSTS = ['myusername.pythonanywhere.com']
+    ALLOWED_HOSTS = ['*']

-If you are using your own domain name, put that in the list instead.
+    # once you finish the tutorial, you might want to change this to a more secure setting, 'yourusername.pythonanywhere.com'.

 Remember to reload your webapp after these changes!